Abstract:

 (Useful pre-reading: About these papers)

-The goal of automated software testing is to exercise a software system under various usage scenarios to ensure that it meets its requirements and that it is free from defects.
+The goal of automated software testing in general, regardless of what kind of testing it is, is to exercise a software system under various usage scenarios to ensure that it meets its requirements and that it is free from defects.
 The most simple and straightforward way to achieve this is to set up some input, invoke the system to perform a certain job, and then examine the output to ensure that it is what it is expected to be.

 Unfortunately, this approach only really works in the "sunny day" scenario: if no defects are discovered by the tests, then everything is fine; however, if defects are discovered, we are faced with a problem: the system consists of a large network of collaborating software components, and the test is telling us that there is a defect somewhere, but it is unclear in which component the problem lies.
 Even if we divide the system into subsystems and try to test each subsystem separately, each subsystem may still consist of many components, so the problem remains.